Madonna | Erotic Years

 Madonna made this agenda clear in 1985 when she posed topless for Playboy in collaboration with the photographer, Bill Stone.
 In these monochromatic photos, she poses full-frontal with unshaved privates and underarms, indicating a trendy bohemian attitude toward her nakedness.

 The plain backdrop—instead of the standard glamorous background, enhances this effect, Madonna is posing within commonplace settings in most of the photos.
-Her simplicity and bluntness indicates a genuine, unembellished ownership over her body, producing an eroticism that is both real and attainable.
+Her simplicity and bluntness indicate genuine, unembellished ownership over her body, producing an eroticism that is both real and attainable.

 The authenticity and openness of her eroticism demonstrated self-approval and true liberation.
 In turn, she stripped away the shame and indignity that was commonly associated with erotic photography and introduced a rich and meaningful revival of this genre.

 As her sexual identity matured, she continued to push the intensity of her erotic art.
 On October 21, 1992, she released “Sex,” a coffee table book filled with soft-core pornographic photographs.
 Shot by Steven Meisel Studio, the pictures carried a sadomasochistic nature, depicting Madonna in various bondage-related poses and interactions.
-Every aspect of the scene represented lawlessness and youth: her untidy bleached hair, the rope and cuff restraints, and the overall explicitness of the act.
+Every aspect of the scene represented lawlessness and youth: her untidy bleached hair, the rope and cuff restraints, and the overall explicitness of the act of bondage and the art of sex.

 Madonna was dubbed “The Queen of obscene.”